The TDG Regulations have been consolidated to include amendment SOR/2019-101 (Emergency Response Assistance Plan).

-(3) A document that is issued to a foreign member of the crew of a ship registered in a country that is a Member State of the International Maritime Organization and that indicates that the crew member is trained to transport dangerous goods by ship is a valid training certificate for the purposes of these Regulations when that document is valid in the Member State.
+(3) A document that is issued to a foreign member of the crew of a vessel registered in a country that is a Member State of the International Maritime Organization and that indicates that the crew member is trained to transport dangerous goods by vessel is a valid training certificate for the purposes of these Regulations when that document is valid in the Member State.

 6.5 Expiry of a Training Certificate

 A training certificate expires

 - (a) for transport by aircraft, 24 months after its date of issuance; and

 (b) for transport by road vehicle, railway vehicle or vessel, 36 months after its date of issuance.

 A person's training should be up-to-date with these Regulations which, in turn, incorporate by reference other documents such as the ICAO Technical Instructions, the IMDG Code and the "Dangerous Goods Shipping Regulations".
 Consequently, additional training may have to be undertaken if regulatory changes applicable to the person's duties occur before the training certificate expires.